2006 Houston Dynamo season

 The 2006 Houston Dynamo season was the inaugural season of the club.

 The team was created on December 15, 2005 when the San Jose Earthquakes were relocated, due to owner AEG's failure to secure a soccer-specific stadium.
-Even though all of San Jose's players and coaches moved to Houston, the team's name, logo, history and statistics were not transferred and remained inactive in San Jose thus making the Dynamo a new team, similar to the Baltimore Ravens in the NFL.
+Although effectively a relocation of the Earthquakes, the team name, intellectual property, and statistical history were not carried over to Houston, with the Earthquakes instead being treated as having gone "inactive", while the Dynamo are regarded as a new club formed in 2005.
+The Earthquakes would be "reactivated" through league expansion in 2008.
+This agreement was identical to establishment of the Baltimore Ravens of the National Football League.